-What could be so great about a nine-hour layover?
-Well, for starters, we spent it in a thermal pool, surrounded by incredible scenery, with access to a swim-up bar.
-Where was this magical airport you ask?
+How about spending it in a thermal pool, surrounded by incredible scenery, with access to a swim-up bar?
+Where is this magical airport you ask?
 Reykjavik, Iceland – my new favourite transatlantic layover destination.

 But, you know how it goes when you’re trying to save money.
 The more direct the flight, the more expensive it is.
 Often we end up flying from Brussels to Frankfurt to Montreal to Halifax.
-By the time we arrive, we feel like we’ve been travelling for weeks.
+By the time we arrive, we feel like we’ve been travelling for a week.

 This year, I heard that Iceland Air was reviving its flight to Halifax and, as I had always wanted to go to Iceland, I was curious how much more expensive it would be.
-I was shocked to discover it was slightly cheaper than Air Canada and we would only have one layover.
+I was shocked to discover it was slightly cheaper than Air Canada and we would only have one connection.
 Nine hours is a doozy of a layover, so I started researching what we could do with our time at the Reykjavík-Keflavík Airport.
 That’s when things started looking even better.

 You see, Icelanders are smart.
 They knew they had a captive audience and decided to make the best of it.
-They did two smart things to attract transatlantic tourists and their tourism dollars and Euros.
+They did two clever things to attract transatlantic tourists and their tourism dollars and Euros.

 First, the company Reykjavik Excursions will pick you up at the airport and take you and your carry-on baggage on one of two trips.
-The first trip will deposit you in central Reykjavik, where you can spend the day sight-seeing.
+The first excursion will deposit you in central Reykjavik, where you can spend the day sight-seeing.
 The second trip, the one we opted for, took us to the Blue Lagoon.

 One of the great things about these layover excursions is you don’t have to worry about your luggage, as it is all safely checked through to your final location.
 Your carry-on bags can either be stuffed into your locker in the changing room of the Blue Lagoon, or a separate locked storage facility run by Reykjavik Excursions.